stashed/stash/docs/guides/v1alpha1/offline_backup.md

 4. Then, Stash operator injects an [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) named `stash` and mounts the target volume in it.
 5. Stash operator creates a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) with name `stash-scaledown-cron-{restic-name}`.
 6. The `CronJob` restarts workload on the scheduled interval.
 7. Finally, `stash` init-container takes backup of the volume to the specified backend when pod restarts.
-It also creates a `Repository` crd during the first backup which represents the backend in Kubernetes native way.
+It also creates a `Repository` crd during the first backup which represents the backend in a Kubernetes native way.

 The `CronJob` restarts workloads according to the following rules: